On the cohomology of strata of abelian differentials: Introduction

 \section{Introduction}

 For $g\geq 3$ the \emph{moduli space} ${\cal M}_g$ of complex curves of genus $g$ is a complex orbifold.
-It is the quotient of \emph{Teichm\"uller space} ${\cal T}_g$ of genus $g$ under the action of the \emph{mapping class group} ${\rm Mod}(S_g)$.
+More precisely, it is the quotient of a bounded domain in $\mathbb{C}^{3g-3}$, the so-called \emph{Teichm\"uller space} ${\cal T}_g$ of genus $g$, under the action of a discrete group of biholomorphic automorphisms, the \emph{mapping class group} ${\rm Mod}(S_g)$.
 The following question can be found in \cite{FL08}, see also \cite{HL98} for a motivation.

 \begin{question} Does ${\cal M}_g$ admit a stratification with all strata affine subvarieties of codimension $\leq g-1$? \end{question}